afearbm/new-relic-plugins/configuration-variants/readme.md

 - Filters Whitelist.
 Sends only Resource Types whose flags are set to "true"

 ###Insights Behavior
-- If `newrelic.json` is not configured, logs "Insights not configured.
+- If `newrelic.json` is not configured to send to Insights, logs "Insights not configured.
 See User Guide to configure."
 - Otherwise, filters everything.
 - Sends Resource Types whose flags are set to "true"
 - If "notifications" is set to "true", sends Events that are attached to Resources whose flags are set to "true"